 Preheat oven to 170 degrees and turn the oven light on.
 The light will stay on during the whole process until the yogurt is removed in the a.m.
 As soon as the oven beeps, turn oven off but keep door closed.
 At the same time, remove the 12 tablespoons of yogurt (starter) from the fridge to come to room temperature, six tablespoons for each gallon.

-In each of two pans, pour a gallon of milk and heat over medium low.
+In each of two pans, pour a gallon of milk and heat over medium-low.
 Bring to just below boiling, about 200 degrees, but don’t let the milk boil.
 Hold at this temperature for anywhere from 15 to 30 minutes.
 (J. holds hers for about 20 minutes.)

 Be careful – milk can boil over and/or scorch in a heartbeat.
-As make more yogurt, you’ll find your “sweet spot” for the heat with your stove and your pots, and get a good idea of the settings and timing.
+As you make more yogurt, you’ll find your “sweet spot” for the heat with your stove and your pots, and get a good idea of the settings and timing.
 On my gas stove, I set the burners so the flame is a bit below the pans.
 Heavy bottomed pans help, and if your stove runs very hot you might consider a flame tamer.

 After the milk has held at temperature, remove from heat, skim off and discard the foam.
 A slotted spoon works great for this.
 Carefully pour into a clean pan without disturbing any build up on the bottom of the original pan, and place in an ice water bath.
 (A clean kitchen sink with cold water and ice works well.)

-Leave in the ice water bath until temperature lowers to 110 degrees.
-The starter needs to be added as close to 110 degree as possible, but not below.
+Leave in the ice water bath until the temperature lowers to 110 degrees.
+The starter needs to be added as close to 110 degrees as possible, but not below.
 A few degrees will make a difference in total time of the ferment and the health of the culture, so if the milk has milk has cooled too much, gently heat it back up.
 Do not add starter culture if it is over 115 degrees.
 Gently stir to distribute the milk before taking the temperature.

 To mix the starter culture, remove a portion of the milk, about a cup to a cup and a half and gently mix 1/2 of the “starter” yogurt (six tablespoons per pot) into the removed milk.
 Add back to the pan and very gently stir (don’t beat or whisk) the mixture into the milk.
 Working the yogurt too vigorously will retard the process and may leave you with thin yogurt.

-Leave in oven, door closed, light on, for 12 to 15 hours.
+Leave in the oven, door closed, light on, for 12 to 15 hours.
 Overnight is perfect.
 Do not open the oven door, unwrap and lift the lid and “peek.”
 If you don’t touch it, when the time is up, you’ll find the oven still toasty warm.
-The yogurt should be considerably thicker and very white, but may have a bit of whey separating out already, which can have just a hint of a yellowish color.
+The yogurt should be considerably thicker and very white but may have a bit of whey separating out already, which can have just a hint of a yellowish color.

-Be alarmed if your yogurt shows any signs of weirdness, growths or strange colors – yogurt cultures will generally crowd out any other bacteria and the acidity will makes it unlikely any other cultures will grow, but if you see signs of contamination, discard!
+Be alarmed if your yogurt shows any signs of weirdness, growths or strange colors – yogurt cultures will generally crowd out any other bacteria and the acidity will make it unlikely any other cultures will grow, but if you see signs of contamination, discard!

 J. likes to strain her yogurt.
 Place a very clean, porous cloth into a colander and the colander over a large bowl, leaving enough room for the whey to accumulate in the bottom bowl.
-Place in the fridge, loosely covered and leave to drain until the yogurt reaches desired consistency, two to three hours.
-To speed up the process, one may gently scrape up the thickened yogurt from the cloth at the bottom of the colander from time to time.
+Place in the fridge, loosely covered, and leave to drain until the yogurt reaches desired consistency, two to three hours.
+To speed up the process, gently scrape up the thickened yogurt from the cloth at the bottom of the colander from time to time.